Skip to content

 Role Eleventh Sapa Inca

-Theme large empire and responsibility
+Topic large empire and responsibility

-An Empire at its Peak
+An empire at its peak

 Huayna Cápac with messengers, quipus, and Perusina and Perusino in an administrative courtyard